 Quick Answers

-What is an online liberal arts degree?
-It provides a broad, flexible foundation that lets you study multiple disciplines while building skills in communication, analysis, and problem solving.
+An online liberal arts degree provides a broad, interdisciplinary foundation that lets you study multiple disciplines while building skills in communication, analysis, and problem solving. median annual wages for related occupations range from $60,280 to $101,190, depending on the specific role, education level, and experience 1.

-Who are online liberal arts programs designed for?
-They can be a good fit for exploratory students, working adults, and professionals seeking to complete or advance their education without committing to a narrow specialization.
+Online liberal arts programs are designed for exploratory students, working adults, and professionals seeking to complete or advance their education.
+They are a strong fit for anyone who values broad knowledge, transferable skills, and career flexibility over narrow technical specialization.

 At a Glance